SMArndt/ThreeBodyProblem/README.md

 ## 🧠 Features

 - Newtonian gravity-based simulation of 3 bodies
+- Time integration using the Euler method
-- 3D animation with rotating view
+- The simulation is visualised in an animated 3D plot with rotating view
-- Colour-coded trajectories with fading projections onto walls
+- Colour-coded trajectories with wall projections
-- Dark theme and pastel colouring for visual clarity
-- Automatically removes rigid-body drift (centre-of-mass motion)

 ---